Today we’re talking about growing your church in the Spirit and discussing the purpose of the Holy Spirit.

 My hope is that you have found this series thought-provoking and that it will prompt you into further study, applied action and change.

-It is God that builds the church and in partnership with Him, I pray that will be eager to learn and develop yourself as a leader of God’s people, that your church will grow and flourish and be all it’s called to be.
+It is God that builds the church and in partnership with Him, I pray you will be eager to learn and develop yourself as a leader of God’s people and that your church will grow and flourish into everything it’s called to be.

-Join in the discussion or start your own – what have you taken from this series, what will you apply, what have you found interesting and can you see how you can apply it to your local setting?
+Join in the discussion or start your own – what have you taken from this series, and can you see how you can apply it to your local church setting?